Skip to main content

 Muscle gain: Target = TDEE + (250 to 500)

 A 500 cal/day deficit yields roughly 1 lb/week of weight loss.
-Larger deficits (750+) increase muscle-loss risk and need higher protein (about 1 g per lb of body weight).
+Some plans use 500-1,000 below TDEE for 1-2 lb/week; that range is more aggressive and raises muscle-loss and metabolic-adaptation risk.
+This calculator defaults to about 500 below TDEE for loss.
+Larger deficits (750+) need higher protein (about 1 g per lb of body weight).
 Eating below BMR for extended periods drives metabolic adaptation; medically supervised very-low-calorie diets are an exception, not a template.

 What your BMR and TDEE numbers mean